[Photo credit: Danny Lyon]

 [Martha Rosler]

-not a collection of images, rather a social relationship between people that is mediated by images".
+When examining what the role of the creative class is to reshaping economies, Rosler traces clues to the Situationist postwar movement as their argument is that art cannot be separated from politics within a larger milieu.
+To investigate the "spectacle" which is "not a collection of images, rather a social relationship between people that is mediated by images".
 In balance with the 19th century advent of the flaneur, the situationist practiced an engagement with city life called "derive" as this was the exploration of urban neighborhoods and being seen, in contrast to directing the experience of looking more to ones self.
 When looking at these city movements, Rosler sites Lefebvre's arguments against Le Corbusier's views of the street as a place of danger and living disorder to align more with Jane Jacob's take on street life as really the only thing that reduces crime; the street acts as a self and neighborly-policing institution.

 As industrialization increased the flow of peoples to the city and still continues to do so as more people live in cities than do in the country, postwar appetites were ravenous to rebuild the destroyed small and narrow spaces with larger structures, create open places, better roads and public transport.
 Larger buildings became obvious and symbolic pictures of state and corporate administration and financial power.
 As cities were clearing out the poor and dilapidated neighborhoods with aims to enliven the city with culture, the developers and planners neglected the peoples and culture it was replacing as the focus was only for the benefit of the middle and upper classes.